Juror Safety Information

 Yes, the courthouse courtrooms and jury deliberations rooms will be cleaned thoroughly every day, with high-touch areas cleaned more frequently.
 Protecting the health and safety of the public and courthouse staff is essential.

 Breaks During Trials: Jurors will be instructed to use restrooms in courtrooms and hallways.
 All courthouse facilities are being regularly cleaned and sanitized, particularly those that are high touch areas.
-Be careful to always maintain social distancing.

 Hand Sanitizer: Hand sanitizer gel is accessible in the courtrooms, jury deliberation areas, and throughout the courthouses.